zeyd-ilb/DBL-Data-Challange/README.md

 ## Project Overview

 This repository is designed to help with various data challenges, including data aggregation, cleaning, and analysis using machine learning models.
-It includes demo codes for different tasks and example data to get you started.
+It includes demo codes for our ChatBot and making the visualisations that can be found in our poster.

 ## Folder Structure